Our work in properties and projects

-Perhaps the Nature Conservancy of Canada’s (NCC’s) work becomes most tangible at the property or project level.
-This is where we secure land (through purchase, easement or donation) and develop our approach to manage or restore it.
+The Nature Conservancy of Canada’s (NCC’s) work becomes most tangible, perhaps, at the property or project level.
+This is where we secure land (through purchase, easement or donation) and develop our approach to managing or restoring it.

-Using the information from the natural area conservation plans (NACPs), we can focus our efforts at the finest scale of planning – the property.
+Using the information from the natural area conservation plans (NACPs), we can focus our efforts at the finest planning scale: the property.

-Within the bounds of the NACP, there are many factors that influence what targets we select to protect.
+Within the confines of the NACP, there are many factors that influence what targets we select to protect.
 We ask questions such as:

-- Is the species or habitat viable – i.e., can it survive, given the sound land use or the distance from other populations of the same species or habitat?
+- Is the species or habitat viable?
+That is, can it survive, given the sound land use or the distance from other populations of the same species or habitat?

-The next part of the process deals with selecting the right strategy to best protect the targets.
-NCC considers factors such as:
+The next part of NCC's process is selecting the right strategy to best protect the targets.
+We take into consideration: